twyunting/Python-Exercises/README.md

 # practice-Python
-1. The editor is Visual Studio Code
+1. Compiler is Visual Studio Code
 2. I took some notes from online courses and reference books